 At Grange, we hold the children at our heart and our cohesive vision is to help children understand and value who they are and how they fit and contribute to the world.
-The SRE that we teach has two main functions: to help children enjoy successful relationships (with friends, siblings, parents, etc.) and to keep them safe, now and in the future.

-The Sex Education lessons aim to give children their entitlement to information about puberty and human reproduction, appropriate to their age and stage of development.
-It is treated in a matter-of-fact manner to allay embarrassment and fear.
-We do not believe it is controversial.
-It is flexible enough for Grange to ensure that the material fits with our ethos and values and there is a strong safeguarding element to it also.
 The sex education is progressive and developmental and has a strong focus on children understanding the changes that their bodies go through, so that they can grow up without fear or embarrassment.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.